J.P. Richardson biography

 Early Life and Career

-Jiles Perry Richardson Jr. was born October 24, 1930, in Sabine Pass, Texas.
+Jiles Perry Richardson Jr., better known as J.P.
+Richardson, was born on October 24, 1930, in Sabine Pass, Texas.
 The son of an oil field worker, Richardson moved to Beaumont, Texas, as a child.
 He graduated from the local high school in 1947, and headed to Lamar State College of Technology, where he started working as a DJ for a radio station.
 Richardson left college to spin records full time.
 At the station, he later developed the persona of "The Big Bopper."
 Supposedly a shy guy, Richardson had an exuberant personality once he got in front of the microphone.
 During his time with the station, Richardson even set a record for the longest time on air, broadcasting for 122 hours and 8 minutes.

 Outside of work, Richardson was a singer-songwriter.
 He recorded a few songs that went nowhere before the single "Chantilly Lace."
 Now considered a rockabilly classic, the song became a hit for Richardson in 1958, and stayed on the charts for 25 weeks.
 Music fans found "Chantilly Lace," performed in a half-spoken half-sung style, fun and theatrical.